-Rich Liekweg is president of BJC HealthCare.
-BJC HealthCare is one of the nation’s largest nonprofit health care organizations with $5 billion in net revenues and more than 31,000 employees in the greater St. Louis, southern Illinois and mid-Missouri regions.
-Its teaching hospitals, Barnes-Jewish Hospital and St. Louis Children’s Hospital, are affiliated with internationally renowned Washington University School of Medicine in St. Louis.
-He is responsible for advancing operational and clinical excellence across all of BJC’s hospitals, service organizations and shared services departments.
+Rich Liekweg is president and CEO of BJC HealthCare, one of the nation’s largest nonprofit, integrated health care delivery organizations with over $6 billion in net revenues and more than 32,000 employees serving the greater St. Louis, southern Illinois and mid-Missouri regions.
+BJC’s teaching hospitals, Barnes-Jewish Hospital and St. Louis Children’s Hospital, are affiliated with the internationally renowned Washington University School of Medicine.

-Before joining BJC, Liekweg served as chief executive officer and associate vice chancellor for the University of California, San Diego (UCSD) Medical Center.
-In this position, he was responsible for overall management of the university’s academic medical center.
-Liekweg also spent more than 16 years in positions of increasing responsibility at Duke University Health System, including serving as CEO of Durham Regional Hospital.
+Before joining BJC, Liekweg served as CEO and associate vice chancellor for the University of California San Diego Medical Center from 2003-2009.
+Liekweg also spent more than 16 years at Duke University Health System, including serving as CEO of Duke’s Durham Regional Hospital.

-Liekweg earned a bachelor’s degree in economics from the University of Virginia and master’s degrees in health services administration and business administration, both from the University of Michigan.
+Liekweg earned a bachelor’s degree in economics from the University of Virginia and master’s degrees in health services administration and business administration from the University of Michigan.